Skip Navigation

 Caracas

-Travel Guide > South America > Venezuela > Caracas
+Travel Guide South America Venezuela Caracas

 Introduction

 Venezuela's capital Caracas is located in the north of the country and is the most populated city in Venezuela.
 Venezuela's major international airport is located in Caracas, making it the primary entry point to the country for visitors.
-Located near the coast, Caracas is situated in a valley at an altitude of roughly 800 meters (2400 feet).
+Located near the coast, Caracas is situated in a valley at an altitude of roughly 800 metres.
 This gives the city a unique climate which many describe as the Caracas' best feature - never too hot and never too cold.

 Quoting spruce16

 I visited caracas for a short period of time.
-I did not see much of the dangers of which we were warned. it is a very lively city and was very enjoyable. there was only one incident when my english guide stole our money!! but other than that great fun and brilliant if you are looking for culture.
+I did not see much of the dangers of which we were warned.
+It is a very lively city and was very enjoyable.
+There was only one incident when my english guide stole our money!
+But other than that great fun and brilliant if you are looking for culture.

 Neighbourhoods